rotciw/emnr/README.md

   - After installing all dependencies, run `npm start`.
   - The frontend project should then open a new tab in your we browser with the running React project ar localhost:3000.

-## Using the project after installation
+## Running the project after installation
 After initially setting up the project, it can be started again by doing the following:
 - With Docker:
   - Start Docker